jonmhobson/MetalSampleCodeSwift/README.md

 Swift's more concise syntax and reduced boilerplate can also make the code a lot more readable.

-Most game developers are coming from C++ so I understand why the samples are in C++, but the goal of this project is to port all of the Metal samples so that App developers can also learn metal without such a large barrier to entry.
+Most game developers are coming from C++ so I understand why the samples are in C++ / Objective-C, but the goal of this project is to port all of the Metal samples so that App developers can also learn metal without such a large barrier to entry.

+In the first pass only the macOS targets will be ported as the other targets add a lot of clutter, and the code is being tested on Apple Silicon and may not work on Intel.

 | Samples ported so far  | Original sample |
 | ------------- | ------------- |